ssfsx17/sky-islands/readable.md

 of the cloud.
-If there was nothing under the terrain, then enemies will fall through if they try to walk on it. - Crystal: Turns the terrain (or terrain-connected air) into transparent crystal. - Dark: Turns the terrain (or terrain\_connected air) into opaque obsidian.
-It also projects a 10-foot-tall field that blocks all light, thus blocking vision. - Earth: Turns the terrain (or terrain-connected air) into solid rock. - Fire: Turns the terrain (or terrain-connected air) into hot molten stone.
-Anyone who steps on the terrain takes 1 damage, and if their Magical Evasion is less than your Magical Accuracy, then they also get the Burning status condition. - Light: Turns the terrain (or terrain-connected air) into a shiny reflective metal.
-During the status phase, whoever is standing on the terrain regains 1 energy. - Moon:
+If there was nothing under the terrain, then enemies will fall through if they try to walk on it. - Crystal: Turns the terrain (or terrain-connected air) into transparent crystal. - Dark: Turns the terrain (or terrain-connected air) into opaque obsidian.
+It also projects a 10-foot-tall field that blocks all light and sound, thus blocking vision and echolocation. - Earth: Turns the terrain (or terrain-connected air) into solid rock. - Fire: Turns the terrain (or terrain-connected air) into hot molten stone.
+Anyone who steps on the terrain takes 1 damage, and if their Magical Evasion is less than your Magical Accuracy, then they also get the Burning status condition. -
-Turns the terrain (or terrain-connected air) into barren lunar rock. -
-Water: Turns the terrain (or terrain-connected air) into a pool of water.
-If it was already water then it becomes 2 feet deeper. - Wood:
-Turns the terrain (or terrain-connected air) into wood and vines that you and your team can walk through normally.
+Light: Turns the terrain (or terrain-connected air) into a shiny reflective metal.
+During the status phase, whoever is standing on the terrain regains 1 energy. - Moon: Turns the terrain (or terrain-connected air) into barren lunar rock. - Water: Turns the terrain (or terrain-connected air) into a pool of water.
+If it was already water then it becomes 2 feet deeper. - Wood: Turns the terrain (or terrain-connected air) into wood and vines that you and your team can walk through normally.
 Enemies must spend 10 feet of horizontal movement to traverse the 5 feet of wooden ground.

 **Elemental Lance** - 6 energy - 2 Action Points - Type: Line - Range:
 30 feet - Target: All in the 30-foot line - Creates a spike of elemental